alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

 It could well be that they are running a few extra eons just to prove some fine point in their cosmological simulations, like (let's use our imagination here):

-> If we change the fine structure constant from the _real_ 1/138 to 1/137,
+> If we change the fine structure constant from the _actual value_ (for them) 1/138 to 1/137 (our own),
-> do stellar clusters arise?
+> do stellar clusters still arise?

 They may not even be that interested in intelligent life forms such as our own, because they have probably seen it all by now.